django/channels/docs/tutorial/part_1.rst

 Creating a project
 ------------------

-If you don’t already have a Django project, you will need to create one.
+If you don't already have a Django project, you will need to create one.

-From the command line, **cd** into a directory where you’d like to store your code, then run the following command::
+From the command line, **cd** into a directory where you'd like to store your code, then run the following command::

     $ django-admin startproject mysite